japila-books/apache-spark-internals/docs/scheduler/TaskResultGetter.md

   serializedData: ByteBuffer): Unit
 ----

-`enqueueSuccessfulTask` submits an asynchronous task (to <<getTaskResultExecutor, task-result-getter>> asynchronous task executor) that first deserializes `serializedData` to a `DirectTaskResult`, then updates the internal accumulator (with the size of the `DirectTaskResult`) and ultimately notifies the `TaskSchedulerImpl` that the `tid` task was completed and xref:scheduler:TaskSchedulerImpl.adoc#handleSuccessfulTask[the task result was received successfully] or xref:scheduler:TaskSchedulerImpl.adoc#handleFailedTask[not].
+`enqueueSuccessfulTask` submits an asynchronous task (to <<getTaskResultExecutor, task-result-getter>> asynchronous task executor) that first deserializes `serializedData` to a `DirectTaskResult`, then updates the internal accumulator (with the size of the `DirectTaskResult`) and ultimately notifies the `TaskSchedulerImpl` that the `tid` task was completed and scheduler:TaskSchedulerImpl.md#handleSuccessfulTask[the task result was received successfully] or scheduler:TaskSchedulerImpl.md#handleFailedTask[not].

 NOTE: `enqueueSuccessfulTask` is just the asynchronous task enqueued for execution by <<getTaskResultExecutor, task-result-getter>> asynchronous task executor at some point in the future.

 Internally, the enqueued task first deserializes `serializedData` to a `TaskResult` (using the internal thread-local <<serializer, serializer>>).

-The link:spark-scheduler-TaskResult.adoc[TaskResult] could be a link:spark-scheduler-TaskResult.adoc#DirectTaskResult[DirectTaskResult] or a link:spark-scheduler-TaskResult.adoc#IndirectTaskResult[IndirectTaskResult].
+The spark-scheduler-TaskResult.md[TaskResult] could be a spark-scheduler-TaskResult.md#DirectTaskResult[DirectTaskResult] or a spark-scheduler-TaskResult.md#IndirectTaskResult[IndirectTaskResult].

-For a link:spark-scheduler-TaskResult.adoc#DirectTaskResult[DirectTaskResult], the task xref:scheduler:TaskSetManager.adoc#canFetchMoreResults[checks the available memory for the task result] and, when the size overflows xref:ROOT:configuration-properties.adoc#spark.driver.maxResultSize[spark.driver.maxResultSize], it simply returns.
+For a spark-scheduler-TaskResult.md#DirectTaskResult[DirectTaskResult], the task scheduler:TaskSetManager.md#canFetchMoreResults[checks the available memory for the task result] and, when the size overflows ROOT:configuration-properties.md#spark.driver.maxResultSize[spark.driver.maxResultSize], it simply returns.

 NOTE: `enqueueSuccessfulTask` is a mere thread so returning from a thread is to do nothing else.
-That is why the xref:scheduler:TaskSetManager.adoc#canFetchMoreResults[check for quota does abort] when there is not enough memory.
+That is why the scheduler:TaskSetManager.md#canFetchMoreResults[check for quota does abort] when there is not enough memory.

 Otherwise, when there _is_ enough memory to hold the task result, it deserializes the `DirectTaskResult` (using the internal thread-local <<taskResultSerializer, taskResultSerializer>>).

-For a link:spark-scheduler-TaskResult.adoc#IndirectTaskResult[IndirectTaskResult], the task checks the available memory for the task result and, when the size could overflow the maximum result size, it xref:storage:BlockManagerMaster.adoc#removeBlock[removes the block] and simply returns.
+For a spark-scheduler-TaskResult.md#IndirectTaskResult[IndirectTaskResult], the task checks the available memory for the task result and, when the size could overflow the maximum result size, it storage:BlockManagerMaster.md#removeBlock[removes the block] and simply returns.

 Otherwise, when there _is_ enough memory to hold the task result, you should see the following DEBUG message in the logs: